tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/负载均衡监听器/会话保持_intl_en.md

 Session persistence can forward requests from the same IP to the same real server.
 By default, a CLB instance will route requests to different real servers for load balancing; however, you can use session persistence to route requests from a specified user to the same real server, so that some applications that need to hold their session (such as shopping cart) can run properly.

 ## Layer-4 Session Persistence
-Layer-4 protocols (TCP/UDP) supports source IP-based session persistence.
+Layer-4 protocols (TCP/UDP) support source IP-based session persistence.
 The session persistence duration can be set to any integer between 30 and 3600 seconds.
-If the time threshold is exceeded and the session has no new request, the connection will be disconnected.
+If the time threshold is exceeded and the session has no new request, the session persistence will end.
 Session persistence is subject to the load balancing mode:
 - In the mode of "weighted round-robin" where requests are distributed based on the weight of real servers, session persistence based on source IP is supported.
 - In the mode of "weighted least-connection" where overall scheduling depends on server load and weight, session persistence is not supported.